 - Final delivery

-Following the Video Production Process has 3 key benefits:
+The reason why the Video Production Process exists is because of 3 key reasons:

-- Time is money and when it comes to video production, wasting time results in a lot of extra costs.
+Time is money and when it comes to video production, poor planning results in easily going over budget.
 Poor preparation in the Pre-Production stage can result in issues in the Production and Post-Production stages.
 This can inflate costs quite drastically.
-For example, if an extra shoot date was required to make up for lost time then the entire cast and crew would have to be brought back in.
-This would double the Production cost!
-So say the Production cost (the cost of the cast and crew on shoot day) was $2,000 then it would now be $4,000.
+For example, if an extra shoot date was required to make up for lack of time then the entire cast and crew would have to be hired for an additional date, which would double the Production cost!
+So say the Production cost was $4,000 then it would now be $8,000.